Communication, PhD

 -

-- A dissertation proposal defense in semester 8
+A dissertation proposal defense in semester 6 or 7

-- Dissertation research in semesters 8 through 10
+Dissertation research in semesters 7 through 10 (assuming no transfer credit)

 Program Milestones

-- Qualifications Evaluation (QE) is a review conducted to ensure doctoral students have the requisite skills, creativity, initiative, and plans to successfully complete their degree, including their dissertation.
+Qualifications Evaluation (QE): is a dossier review conducted to ensure doctoral students have the requisite skills, creativity, initiative, and plans to successfully complete their degree, including their dissertation.
+The portfolio should also include a statement of what they plan to work on in the future.
+The advisor should write a letter to the Graduate Studies Comm with their evaluation of the student’s work.
 The QE must be completed at the end of the semester during which the student accumulates 12 classes (at least eight of which must be acquired at Penn) toward the degree, but no earlier than the end of the first year.

-- Comprehensive Exams: In order to advance to candidacy, become eligible to defend the dissertation proposal and to receive a dissertation research fellowship (DRF), students must successfully pass a comprehensive examination.
-These exam cover theory, methods and research in the student’s field of expertise.
+Comprehensive Exams: In order to advance to candidacy, become eligible to defend the dissertation proposal and to receive a dissertation research fellowship (DRF), students must successfully pass a comprehensive examination in the third year.
+This exam covers theory and methods.
+The same exam is given to all third-year students over the course of a week and then defended individually via an oral exam.
+The written and oral exams would be reviewed by the student’s proposed dissertation committee.

-- Dissertation Proposal and Oral Defense: Before becoming eligible for a dissertation research fellowship and beginning work on the dissertation, the student must submit and defend a proposal for dissertation research to his or her Dissertation Committee.
+Dissertation Proposal and Oral Defense: Before beginning work on the dissertation, the student must submit and defend a proposal for dissertation research to his or her Dissertation Committee.
+This should be done by the end of the third year or beginning of the 4th year.
 The proposal is a full statement of the research problem, including its theoretical rationale and methodology.